karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 After applying those changes if we take a look at X-Ray, we will notice that the extra traces are gone.

-If we invoke the ``/publish-endpoint`` endpoint from App1 and take a peek of an entire trace, everything looks good.
+If we invoke the ``/publish-endpoint`` endpoint from App1 and take a peek at an entire trace, everything looks good.

 ![xray-fulltrace-sqs-noise-6.png](/img/xray-fulltrace-sqs-noise-6.png)